-Canada vows income support, mulls emergency measures to slow coronavirus
+Canada to unveil C$27 billion aid package to combat coronavirus damage - source

 Trudeau spoke to reporters in front of his home, where he has been in quarantine since his wife tested positive for the new coronavirus last week.

-Kenney said Alberta would announce its own economic measures soon, focusing on liquidity for households and businesses.

-British Columbia, which less than one month ago forecast a fiscal surplus, is now likely to run a deficit, said provincial finance minister Carole James.

-Reporting by Steve Scherer and David Ljunggren, additional reporting by Amran Abocar and Moira Warburton in Toronto, Rod Nickel in Winnipeg; Editing by Dan Grebler, Tom Brown and Grant McCool
+Reporting by Steve Scherer and David Ljunggren, additional reporting by Amran Abocar and Moira Warburton in Toronto, Rod Nickel in Winnipeg; Editing by Dan Grebler, Tom Brown, Grant McCool & Shri Navaratnam